 ID required to vote?

-YES.
-Voters MUST provide a Photo ID from a list of acceptable documents.
+PHOTO ID REQUIRED.
+Voters must provide a Photo ID from a list of acceptable documents.
 If you don't have acceptable photo ID or forgot to bring it, you can may still vote by signing an affidavit.

 LIMITED.
 Only QUALIFIED voters may vote by absentee ballot.
-Check HERE to see if you qualify.
+Voters can check HERE to see if they qualify.

 Contact your state representatives and ask them to allow "No-Excuse Absentee Voting" for all Michigan voters.